Importing ready-made server blocklists on your own Mastodon server

 I can’t see Unlisted as an option on my app?

-Unlisted is available as a visibility option on almost all versions of Mastodon including the websites and the third party apps, but not on the official apps.
-For some weird reason the developers of the official Mastodon apps decided to leave it out.
-If you’re comfortable using Github, you can let the developers know you want it added on the iOS version ⧉ and the Android version ⧉.
+If you want the official apps to support Unlisted and you’re comfortable using Github, you can let the developers know you want it added on the iOS version ⧉ and the Android version ⧉.

-Is it possible to edit post visibility?
+Is it possible to edit post visibility after it is published?

-You cannot edit the visibility of a post after you’ve published it, so make sure you choose the correct visibility before posting!
 If you absolutely have to change the visibility, your only option is to delete the post and start again, which is most easily done by clicking ⋯ below the post and then Delete & re-draft.
 If you use this option, the original post will cease to exist, its boosts and bookmarks will disappear, links to it will break and its replies will be orphaned.

 Who can see my boosts?